 He became heavily involved with the Australian Labor Party (ALP) and in the 1919 federal election stood as the ALP candidate for Flinders, losing to the National Party candidate (and future prime minister), Stanley Bruce.
 He became increasingly concerned about Communist Party infiltration into working-class movements and in 1955 was expelled from the ALP.
 He then joined the Democratic Labor Party and remained a staunch member for the rest of his days.

 From 1956 to 1969, Fred deposited some of his political and union ephemera with our Library.
 He insisted that donations were acknowledged punctually.
 If not, a stern reminder ensued, questioning whether the Library valued his documents.
 The collection continues to evolve as we add contemporary items.

-The Library also has many Riley-related items outside the Riley & Emphera Collection, such as a taped interview with Shirley Wallace, an ebook on the Australian Labor split, and history journals and books like the Recorder and The Pope's battalions: Santamaria, Catholicism and the Labor split.
+The Library also has many Riley-related items outside the Riley & Ephemera Collection, such as a taped interview with Shirley Wallace, an ebook on the history of the Australian Labor Party, and history journals and books like the Recorder and The Pope's battalions: Santamaria, Catholicism and the Labor split.

-To search for items in the Riley & Ephemera Collection, use the Australiana index.
+You can find items in the Riley & Ephemera Collection by searching the catalogue.